 Define your charitable classes

 In deciding who is eligible to receive benevolence, the aid must be distributed to a large charitable class of potential beneficiaries.
 Charitable classes should include large groups of people in need and are broadly defined to avoid benefiting private interests or pre-selected individuals.
-Examples of charitable classes may include the ecnonomically challenged, elderly, physically/mentally ill, homeless, and those affected by natural disaster.
+Examples of charitable classes may include the economically challenged, elderly, physically/mentally ill, homeless, and those affected by natural disaster.

 In order to document equal opportunity, anyone should be able to apply and selections should be made on an objective basis.